ibalram/oop4coders/README.md

 This project has two different licenses: the codes and the book.

-## Codes licenses
+## Codes' license

-The codes present in here, including latex files.
+The codes, present in here, including latex files.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.